Era de Francia: Deposition of Toussaint and uprising of Camba Abajo and Camba Arriba: 1802

+Failed invasion from Haiti: 1805

 In 1805, after crowning himself Emperor, Jean-Jacques Dessalines invaded, reaching Santo Domingo before retreating in the face of a French naval squadron.
 The Haitians fell back through the settled area of the interior, sacking the towns of Monte Plata, Cotui and La Vega, and slaughtering the citizens of Moca and Santiago.
 They left the fields laid waste, the cities ablaze and the churches in ashes behind them.
 In Moca only two people survived, thanks to corpses having been piled up on those still living in the church where the principal massacre took place.

-In October 1808 the rich landowner Juan Sánchez Ramírez, who had fled Santo Domingo during French rule to Puerto Rico, landed along the northeast coast and began a rebellion in the name of Ferdinand VII against the French colonial administrators in the city of Santo Domingo.
-The insurgents received aid from Spanish Puerto Rico and British Jamaica.
-The British blockaded the capital and occupied the port of Samaná; Sánchez defeated those loyal to France at Palo Hincado on November 7.
-On July 9, 1809, the British captured the city of Santo Domingo and as a consequence returned the eastern part of Hispaniola to Spanish rule.
+Reconquest by Spain

+The French invasion of Spain in March 1808 had great consequences throughout the Americas, and Santo Domingo was no exception, since in that same year various sectors proposed the separation of France and began to work to this.
+Such leaders included in the south and Cibao, under the initiative of Ciriaco Ramirez, and in the east, from the rancher Juan Sánchez Ramírez.
+During the War of Reconquest, there were important contacts between Dominican and Haitian leaders as Haiti had been divided into two parts in 1806: Alexandre Petion in the South and East Departments and Henri Christophe in the North.
+From Petion, the Dominicans received 40 boxes of cartridges, four thousand flint stones and one hundred halberds that were used by the men under the direction of Ciriaco Ramirez.
+On the other hand, negotiations were made with Cristobal who provided supplies in April 1809.
+These were brought by Brigadier Jose Campos Tavares who expressed that he wanted do this service to King Ferdinand VII"desiring for trade to be opened between the two colonies, regarding the peace and union that reigns between the Dominicans and the Haitians."

+Sanchez Ramirez successfully led the Dominican troops against the French in the Battle of Palo Hincado and finally, after an extended siege of the city of Santo Domingo and significant collaboration from the English, in 1809, the French surrendered and began the period of España Boba.
+The Reconquista did not reflect the unanimous feeling of the majority of Dominicans and in the first four years at least one conspiracy occurred annually and this points out the complexity of interests, influences and expectations of the moment.

+Santo Domingo would be de jure returned to Spain in the Treaty of Paris (1815).

 Ironically, the Dominicans had gone to war against the French to restore Spanish rule to Santo Domingo just as the rest of Hispanic America was preparing to renounce Spanish colonialism.
 Moreover, the so-called War of Reconquest, following two invasions by the Haitians, had left the colony completely devastated.